Mason–Dixon Trail: Route

-The Mason-Dixon Trail begins near Boiling Springs, Pennsylvania, at a junction with the Appalachian Trail on South Mountain.
-Heading east, the Mason-Dixon Trail soon descends into an agricultural area and passes through Gifford Pinchot State Park.
+The Mason–Dixon Trail begins near Boiling Springs, Pennsylvania, at a junction with the Appalachian Trail at Whisky Spring on South Mountain.
+Heading east, the Mason–Dixon Trail soon descends into an agricultural area and passes through Gifford Pinchot State Park.
 Except for the park, in this general area the trail mostly follows rural roads.
 It briefly follows Pennsylvania Route 297 over Interstate 83 and through the village of Strinestown, and continues on rural roads to an escarpment above the Susquehanna River.

 The trail then travels primarily to the southeast, parallel to the right bank of the Susquehanna.
 It passes near the Codorus Forge and Furnace Historic District, then follows another series of roads under US 30 and through the town of Wrightsville.
-A section of the Mason-Dixon Trail south of Wrightsville was designated a National Recreation Trail in 2010.
+The 30-mile section of the trail that follows the lower Susquehanna River Gorge from Wrightsville to the Norman Wood bridge was designated a National Recreation Trail in 2010.
 After two walks along Pennsylvania Route 624, the trail reaches the top of the Susquehanna River Gorge and continues mostly alongside the gorge for a considerable distance into Maryland.
 Just south of Holtwood Dam, the trail reaches a junction with the Conestoga Trail System at a parking area for Susquehanna and Tidewater Canal Lock 12.

-The Mason-Dixon Trail continues to generally follow the Susquehanna, except for a trip inland at Muddy Creek and its substantial side gorge, with a brief walk along Pennsylvania Route 74 near the village of Castle Fin.
+The Mason–Dixon Trail continues to generally follow the Susquehanna, except for a trip inland at Muddy Creek and its substantial side gorge, with a brief walk along Pennsylvania Route 74 near the village of Castle Fin.
 The trail then returns to the Susquehanna and crosses the border into Maryland at about 115 miles from its western terminus.

-In Maryland, the trail continues to follow the right bank of the Susquehanna, nearly to its outlet at Chesapeake Bay, passing through Susquehanna State Park along the way.
+In Maryland, the trail continues to follow the right bank of the Susquehanna, nearly to its outlet at the Chesapeake Bay, passing through Susquehanna State Park along the way.
 At Havre de Grace, the trail crosses the Susquehanna via US 40 and now heads to the east via various rural roads and occasional footpaths through Cecil County.
 A few miles after walking through the village of North East, there is a longer sojourn on footpaths through Elk Neck State Forest.
 The trail then follows urban and suburban streets toward and through Elkton, and then crosses the border into Delaware.

-The Mason-Dixon Trail then turns north and follows various roads in the Newark area, with segments through several public parks.
+The Mason–Dixon Trail then turns north and follows various roads in the Newark area, with segments through several public parks.
 The trail follows a lengthy and meandering route through scenic areas in White Clay Creek State Park in the Delaware Wedge area.
 The trail crosses the border into Pennsylvania and follows footpaths in and around White Clay Creek Preserve and undeveloped areas in southern Chester County.
 The trail passes back into Delaware for a walk along various roads in the Hockessin area, followed by a brief segment through Auburn Valley State Park.
 The trail then crosses the border into Pennsylvania yet again, following footpaths through Stateline Woods Preserve, followed by various rural roads until it ends in a small wooded area off of US 1, just west of Chadds Ford.